 - Lean forward over the tank

-As a disclaimer, there is not guarantee that this method will work.
-This is the exact method that the Motorcycle Safety Foundation suggests, but high speed wobbles can happen so fast that even if you do all of these steps correctly, you may still result in an crash.
+As a disclaimer, there is no guarantee that this method will work.
+This is the exact method that the Motorcycle Safety Foundation suggests (page 32), but high speed wobbles can happen so fast that even if you do all of these steps correctly, you may still result in an crash.
 Abiding by these steps will decrease your chances of a crash, but it’s not promised.
 That’s why it’s important to stop yourself from getting into one in the first place.

 The Causes Of A High Speed Wobble